Saturday 19th March 10am – 4pm

 The Wheel of Life was a diagram drawn by Buddha that teaches the complete path to enlightenment.
 Included within it are Buddha’s teachings on The Four Noble Truths, telling us what we should know, abandon, practice and attain; it also illustrates the Twelve-Dependent Related Links, a chain-like series of cause and effect that reveals the way in which we are bound to samsaric rebirth.

 This course will give a practical and contemplative tour of the Wheel of Life and show how we can use this diagram to inspire our meditations and guide us along the spiritual path.

 The course will be taught by internationally renowned teacher and Kadampa Buddhist monk, Gen Kelsang Rabten.
-Gen Rabten is the NKT-IKBU National Spiritual Director of Kadampa Buddhism for New Zealand, Australia and South East Asia.
+Gen Rabten is the NKT-IKBU National Spiritual Director of Kadampa Buddhism for New Zealand, Australia and South East Asia and is currently based in the UK.
 He has studied and taught modern Kadampa Buddhism for more than 25 years.
 He is much loved for his insight, humour and practical explanations of meditation and Buddhism.

 9.50 – 10.00am: Registration